 The page is adapted from our former “Handbook for New Families.”
 We are trying to include only the things you need to know for the first few days of school and not overwhelm you with too much information.
-Always refer to the school’s website for additional information or ask your child’s teacher for clarification.
-Detailed policies and procedures can also be found here in the Harvard Student and Parent Handbook, and you will receive a hard copy of this with the start of school.
+Always refer to the school’s website for additional information and updates, or ask your child’s teacher for clarification.

 Regular attendance helps your child embrace the routine of school.
 Of course, from time to time, absences may occur.
 For the official rules about attendance and absences, you MUST read the relevant pages in the Harvard Student and Parent Handbook.
 If your child is sick, please call the school office to let them know as soon as possible.
 You can, of course, notify the teacher via email, but the front office also needs to know from you.